AnthonyvW/FORGE/README.md

 ## 3D Printer Compatibility

-FORGE is designed to run on 3D printers using **Marlin firmware**, which supports standard G-code over USB serial.
+Forge is designed to run on 3D printers using **Marlin firmware**, which supports standard G-code over USB serial.
 Compatibility with other firmware types varies and may require additional configuration or is not currently supported.

 > ⚠️ **Important: Only bed slinger printers are supported.**
-> FORGE requires the camera to be mounted in place of the print head.
+> Forge requires the camera to be mounted in place of the print head.
 This setup depends on the printer moving the **bed (Y-axis)** rather than the toolhead, which is standard in bed slinger designs.
 CoreXY and other stationary-bed printers are **not currently supported**.

 ### ✅ Confirmed Compatible Printers